SingleManTH/agiletoolkit.org/docs/core/event-hooks.md

 ## Prioritising Hooks

 When calling `addHook()`, the fourth argument is the hook's priority in the execution chain for that hook spot.
-The default priority is 5 &ndash; set it lower to ensure that your hook is called earlier, higher to call it later.
+The default priority is 5.
+Hooks priorities are executed in ascending order, so set it lower to ensure that your hook is called earlier, higher for later.

      $obj = $this->add('MyClass');